AstroMined/debtonator/docs/progress.md

    - ✓ Special test cases for distribution scenarios (100%)
    - ✓ BaseSchemaValidator update with Annotated types (100%)
    - ✓ Dictionary validation implementation (100%)
-   - ✓ Schema tests for cashflow modules (83%)
+   - ✓ Pydantic schema updates to use Annotated types (100%)
-   - ◼ Pydantic schema updates to use Annotated types (59%)
+   - ◼ Schema tests for new validation patterns (83%)
    - ◼ Developer guidelines with Annotated types examples (50%)
    - ◼ Quality assurance for revised implementation (0%)